 The canine muzzle nudge is a pacifying behavior.
-Pacifying behavior (Latin pacificare, from pax = peace and facere, facio = to make) is all behavior with the function of decreasing or suppressing and opponenent’s aggressive or dominant behavior.
+Pacifying behavior (Latin pacificare, from pax = peace and facere, facio = to make) is all behavior with the function of decreasing or suppressing an opponent’s aggressive or dominant behavior.

-Newborn cubs and pups nudge their mother’s tits to find a nipple and suckle the maternal milk, which is their only nutrition by then.
+Newborn cubs and pups nudge their mother’s tits to find a nipple and suckle the maternal milk, their only nutrition by then.
 The nudging, achieving the desired result, becomes imprinted in their memories.
-Later, they will nudge frequently when attempting to achieve something they want or to turn an unpleasant situation into a pleasant one.
+Later, they will frequently nudge to attempt to obtain something they want or to turn an unpleasant situation into a pleasant one.

-The muzzle nudge is the behavior of a canine nudging another’s sides of the mouth.
-This behavior, particularly when accompanied by licking, tends to elicit regurgitation.
-That is the way infantile canines taste their first fast food.
+The muzzle nudge is a typical canine behavior: one individual nudges the sides of the mouth of another.
+It may elicit regurgitation when accompanied by licking.
+That is how infantile canines taste their first fast food.

-Regurgitation behavior is the behavior shown by adult canines when they vomit food recently consumed, usually right in front of cubs or pups.
-This behavior may occur unsolicitedly, though as a rule it is triggered by the muzzle nudge of the youngsters.
-Usually, their mother is the first to regurgitate for them, but other members of the pack also join in occasionally.
+Regurgitation behavior is shown by adult canines when they vomit recently consumed food right in front of youngsters.
+It may occur voluntarily, though often it is the muzzle nudge of the youngsters that triggers it.
+Their mother is the first to regurgitate for them, but other members of the pack may also join in.

 The little dog sticks its head in the mouth of the Husky.
 This is a variation of the original regurgitation eliciting behavior.
 Later, poking to sides of mouth become a fairly common pacifying behavior.

-The muzzle nudge assumes later a ritualized function as a pacifying behavior.
-Insecure or slightly fearful individuals will muzzle nudge their opponents showing them their friendly intentions.
-Our dogs will muzzle nudge us in many situations when they feel unsafe, somewhat pressured or just in need of being reassured.
-Their muzzle nudge may be directed toward any part of our body, most often though toward our face and hands.
+The muzzle nudge later assumes a ritualized function as a pacifying behavior.
+Insecure or slightly fearful individuals will muzzle nudge their opponents, showing them their friendly intentions.
+Our dogs will muzzle nudge us in many situations when they feel unsafe, somewhat pressured, or just in need of being reassured.
+They may direct their muzzle nudge toward any part of our body, most often though toward our face and hands.
 They may also attempt to lick us.

 The muzzle grasp behavior may have its origins in the muzzle nudge and regurgitation.
-Adults muzzle grasp youngsters, which often invite them to perform this ritual.
+Adults muzzle-grasp youngsters, which often invite them to perform this ritual.
 Canine mothers use a version of this behavior to prevent their youngsters from suckling at the time of weaning.
-Higher-ranking canines in a pack use another version of this behavior to make a point as to claiming a resource.
+Higher-ranking canines in a pack (wild and domestic) use another version of this behavior to make a point as to claiming a resource.
 In all cases, this behavior causes no harm and injury.
 The muzzle grasp is not an aggressive behavior.
-It ranges from pacifying to self-confident and dominant behavior depending on variation, intensity and the individuals concerned.
+It ranges from pacifying to self-confident and dominant behavior depending on the variation, intensity and the individuals concerned.

 Muzzle nudge, muzzle grasp, and regurgitation are connected.
-They share the common element of originating in the satisfaction of a primary need (food acquisition).
-They all involve some sort of nudging, and they are centered around the mouth of the adults.
+They share the common element of originating in the satisfying of a primary need (food acquisition).
+They all involve some nudging, and they focus on the mouth of the adults.

-The pictures on this page show the Husky yawning (pacifying behavior) and the little dog pawing it (yet a pacifying behavior) while being very attentive to its mouth.
+The pictures on these pages how the Husky yawning (pacifying behavior) and the little dog pawing it (yet a pacifying behavior) while attentive to its mouth.
 On the second picture, the pup, not only nudges and licks the sides of the mouth of the adult, but it also sticks its head in.
-This is rare and due to the difference is sizes of the dogs.
-It is not uncommon, though, for the nudging and licking to become so intense that the youngster sticks its nose in the mouth of the adult.
+This is rare and due to the difference is the size of the dogs.
+It is not uncommon, though, for the nudging and licking to become so intense that the youngster sticks its nose in the adult’s mouth.

 The muzzle nudge behavior shows friendliness.
 A dog displaying an unsolicited muzzle nudge too often may be a dog feeling insecure and in need of comfort.